The astonishing world of nature and its many species is getting more connected around the globe – and you can be part of it.

 Here in the Valley, you can help spot and identify species, too.
-The BioBlitzes have been a fun time to do it, but you don’t have to wait for events to return
+The BioBlitzes are a fun time to do it, but you don’t have to wait for our annual events.

-“You can still download the iNaturalist app and go out on the trail at any time and take a picture of a leaf or bug or fish and upload it,” Foster explains.
-“The very active iNaturalist community will review your picture and identify it, and within a half-hour or so you’ll have an answer, and—in many cases—scientific grade data.
+“You can download the iNaturalist app and go out on any trail at any time and take a picture of a leaf or bug or fish and upload it; it’s now possible to upload animal sounds or photos previously taken,” Watson explains.
+“The app gives you an opportunity to figure out what it is by giving you a list of similar species seen nearby or you can let the very active iNaturalist community review your picture and identify it.

 “The rare sunfish in California just goes to show that you never know what you’ll find,” she adds.
 “You might be the next person to upload something that’s brand-new, or adds new data that scientists didn’t have before.”

-If it’s a new species to one of the areas that’s been BioBlitzed, it will be added to the compendium; in that way, you can contribute to the wealth of data on each of TVA’s properties.
-Conversely, you can review the store of information that’s already been found, and set off on a treasure hunt to find each species, as at least one East Tennessee middle school has done.
+If it’s a new species to one of the areas that’s been BioBlitzed, it will be added to the compendium; in that way, you contribute to the wealth of data on any of TVA’s properties.